 In late spring, Transportation Secretary Norman Mineta, a former ITS America board member, described his goal for ITS.

 The urgency behind ITS is being driven by ever-increasing traffic congestion.
-During the past 20 years, the volume of traffic on the nation's roads hasincreased steadily, with no sign of abating.
+During the last 20 years, the volume of traffic on the nation's roads has increased steadily, with no sign of abating.

-The U.S. DOT was authorized to spend $1.28 billion between fiscal 1998 and 2003 on ITS applications.
+The Transportation Department was authorized to spend $1.28 billion between fiscal 1998 and 2003 on ITS applications.
 Much of that funding is devoted to designing standards to ensure that ITS applications developed in different states and localities, such as automated toll payments, can work interchangeably.

-Another large portion of the funding goes into research on new communications, navigation and safety systems in vehicles and along the highways — or even embedded in the pavement — and to sponsor demonstrations of new technologies by cities and states.
+Another large portion of the funding goes into research on new communications, navigation and safety systems in vehicles and along the highways—or even embedded in the pavement—and to sponsor demonstrations of new technology by cities and states.
 State ITS projects also are eligible for regular federal-aid highway funding, a $32 billion pot.

 Mineta requested $253 million for ITS initiatives in fiscal 2002, a 32 percent increase over the current year.